What are the Facebook ad strategies in 2020 used by leading experts?

 Research, research, research!
 Your potential buyer is still researching.
 However, they are beginning to narrow down and zoom in on a smaller number of solutions.

 The decision stage is the last phase of the buyer’s journey.
-This is final push to get the buyer to decide on you!
+This is the final push to get the buyer to decide on you!

 Below, you can check out a visual example of the buyer’s journey.
 We created this to help us understand how Pete (our client’s ideal customer) makes purchasing decisions.